 My husband and I like to travel.
 When we get a chance to explore new places, we are usually up for an adventure.
-We have voyaged across the country several times in search of unique places.
+We have voyaged across the country several times in search of unique places and adorable small towns.

 Like us, Nick loves exploring new places and finding dining experiences that don’t belong to a chain.
-So we make great travel friends and the anticipation of a week-long adventure made us giddy with excitement over our travel plans.
+So we make great travel friends and the anticipation of a week-long adventure made us giddy with excitement over our travel plans and the food!

 However as we started getting closer to the area we would be staying, the conversations grew quiet as we found ourselves in a barren bleak area.
 The buildings looked like they hadn’t been maintained since the early 60’s and as we grew hungry our concerns mounted.
 Where in the world had we ventured to?